 - SMC-K: Awarded for complete deafness in both ears or loss of use of a hand or foot due to neuropathy or paralysis.

-- SMC-S: Can be obtained if the veteran receives TDIU solely for Wegener’s disease and has additional 60% service-connected ratings for other conditions.
+- SMC-S: May apply if you receive TDIU solely for Wegener’s disease and have additional service-connected ratings of 60% or higher for other conditions.

-- SMC-L: Applied when the veteran requires regular aid and attendance due to the disease’s progression, such as assistance with mobility or personal care.
+- SMC-L: May apply if your condition has progressed to the point where you require regular aid and attendance, such as assistance with mobility or personal care.

-Veterans whose kidney or respiratory function severely declines may also qualify for permanent and total disability, resulting in continued 100% benefits without reexamination.
+If your kidney or respiratory function severely declines you may also qualify for permanent and total disability, resulting in continued 100% benefits without reexamination.

 SMC for Sarcoidosis

 Sarcoidosis is a systemic granulomatous disease that can affect nearly every organ, including the lungs, heart, skin, liver, spleen, eyes, and lymph nodes.
-The severity and range of organ involvement determine eligibility for additional VA compensation.
 Possible complications include:

 - Respiratory failure or chronic hypoxia

-- Cardiac sarcoid, leading to arrhythmia or heart block
+- Cardiac sarcoidosis leading to arrhythmia or heart block

-- Ocular sarcoidosis, which may cause blindness or severe vision loss
+- Ocular sarcoidosis causing blindness or severe vision loss

-- Neurological sarcoidosis, which affects the brain or spinal cord
+- Neurological sarcoidosis affecting the brain or spinal cord

 Because of its potential to cause both physical and neurological disability, sarcoidosis can meet the criteria for multiple levels of SMC:

-- SMC-K: For blindness in at least one eye, loss of use of a reproductive organ, or other isolated impairments.
+- SMC-K: May apply if you experience blindness in at least one eye, loss of use of a reproductive organ, or other isolated impairments.

-- SMC-S: If the veteran receives TDIU based solely on sarcoidosis and has additional disabilities rated at 60% or higher.
+- SMC-S: May apply if you receive TDIU based solely on sarcoidosis and have additional disabilities rated at 60% or higher.

-- SMC-L to SMC-O: For veterans who require aid and attendance or whose disease affects multiple major organs or limbs.
+- SMC-L to SMC-O: May be available if you require aid and attendance or if your disease affects multiple major organs or limbs.

 These higher levels of compensation recognize that sarcoidosis can be progressive and disabling, even with ongoing corticosteroid or immunosuppressive treatment.